 In high school, a function is presented as an example of a set-relation where first-component identity implies second-component identity; and the important functions are polynomials with linear functions preceding quadratic functions; instead of respecting that a function is a name for a formula with two unspecified numbers, again respecting that a formula is the sentence of the number-language having the same form as in the word language, a subject and a verb and a predicate.
-Formulas should be used from the first day at school to report and predict counting results as e.g. $T = 2 \ 3s = 2^3 \ and T = (T/B)^B$.
-As to polynomials, they should be introduced as the number-formula containing the different forms of formulas for constant change, $T = a^x$, $T = a^x+b$, $T = a^x^2$, $T = a^x^2$ and $T = a^x+b$ and constant change $T = a^x+b$ where $a = c^x+d$ and parallel to the other examples of constant change.
+Formulas should be used from the first day at school to report and predict counting results as e.g. T = 2 3s = 2\3 and T = (T/B)\B. As to polynomials, they should be introduced as the number-formula containing the different forms of formulas for constant change, T = a\x, $T = ax^2$ , $T = ax^2$ , $T = ax^2$ and $T = ac^x$ .
+Consequently, linear and quadratic functions should be taught together as constant change T = a\x+b and constant changing change T = a\x+b where T = a\x+b and parallel to the other examples of constant change.
 Thus emphasizing the double nature of formulas that the can predict both level and change.